 My work has informed the Driving and Vehicle Licensing Agency’s regulations on time off driving for people with a first-ever seizure, and driving during and after antiepileptic drug withdrawal.
 This work has now also underpinned European Union policy on driving.

 I am a Chartered Statistician and member of the Royal Statistical Society's (RSS) Teaching Statistics Special Interest Group.
 I am also a committed STEM (Science, Technology, Engineering & Mathematics) Ambassador.
-As part of these roles I have developed statistical outreach activities which can be used by anyone with an interest in the area at a variety of events such as careers fairs, science festivals and in STEM clubs (www.rss.org.uk/hands-on).
+As part of these roles, I have developed statistical outreach activities which can be used by anyone with an interest in the area at a variety of events such as careers fairs, science festivals and STEM clubs (www.rss.org.uk/hands-on).

 Prizes or Honours

 - William Guy Lecturer (Royal Statistical Society, 2020)

 - Awardee - Twenty in Data & Technology (Women in Data, 2019)

 - Best Platform Presentation (UK International League Against Epilepsy Conference, 2019)

 - Best Oral Presentation (Institute of Translational Medicine Research Day, 2019)

 - Commended - Outstanding Contribution to Public Engagement (University of Liverpool Staff Awards, 2018)

 - Runner-Up Platform Presentation (UK International League Against Epilepsy Conference, 2017)